-In general, if reads are occurring faster than results can be sent out, the primary difference between buffering or not buffering determines which results get discarded.
-If buffering is not enabled the most recent results are kept and the earlier result (which was not read by the PLC fast enough) is lost.
-The more recent result overwrites the earlier result.
-If buffering is enabled and the queue becomes full, the most recent results are discarded until space becomes available in the results queue.
+If reads are occurring faster than results can be sent out, the primary difference between buffering or not buffering is which results get discarded.
+If buffering is not enabled, the more recent result overwrites the earlier result.
+If Results Buffering is enabled and the queue is full, the most recent results are discarded until space becomes available in the results queue.